emirdemirel/Supervised_Mode_Recognition/README.md

   Installation
   ---------
   In order to use the tools and notebooks, you need to install 'docker' .
 Docker provides a virtual environment with all the desired dependencies and libraries already installed.
-In this toolbox for 'Chroma-based Supervised Mode Recognition in Multi-cultural Context', we have used the tools in 'MIR-Toolbox' which contains a set of tools installed and compiled, including 'Essentia' for several Music Information Retrieval applications.
+In this toolbox for 'Chroma-based Supervised Mode Recognition in Multi-cultural Context', we have used the tools in 'MIR-Toolbox' which contains a set of tools (including *numpy,matplotlib, scikit-learn,'Essentia'* ) installed and compiled for several Music Information Retrieval applications.
 For more information regarding toolbox, please refer to https://github.com/MTG/MIR-toolbox-docker  :

    1) Install docker-compose
    Follow [instructions](https://docs.docker.com/compose/install/).